ethereum/EIPs/README.md

 Please note that this repository is for documenting standards and not for help implementing them.
 These types of inquiries should be directed to the [Ethereum Stack Exchange](https://ethereum.stackexchange.com).
 For specific questions and concerns regarding EIPs, it's best to comment on the relevant discussion thread of the EIP denoted by the `discussions-to` tag in the EIP's preamble.

+If you would like to become an EIP Editor, please read [EIP-5069](./EIPS/eip-5069.md).

 ## Preferred Citation Format

 The canonical URL for an EIP that has achieved draft status at any point is at <https://eips.ethereum.org/>.
 For example, the canonical URL for EIP-1 is <https://eips.ethereum.org/EIPS/eip-1>.